A Closer Look At Granite Countertop Edge ProfilesSeptember 02, 2017

 This traditional kitchen includes a number of detailed features, from the ornate hood range with corbels to the picture frame backsplash and wrought-iron pendants.

-Just as the cabinets are finished with turned legs, the edging on the Imperial Coffee Granite with its dark brown color and light flecks is the finishing element this kitchen needs.
+Just as the cabinets are finished with turned legs, the edging on the Bianco Romano Granite with its creamy white color and dark flecks is the finishing element this kitchen needs.

 It’s important to make the right countertop choice, but it’s just as important to select the perfect edge profile that works with your design aesthetic.